 Projects resulting in five or more residential units/lots are limited to the mid-point density of the applicable zoning category.
 Project applicants may request to exceed the mid-point if findings can be made that the proposed project excels in design excellence or provides extraordinary community benefits.
 To avoid this midpoint limitation, most developers elect to develop at the maximum permitted density with a density bonus.
-Thus the policy has had the actual effect of increasing the number of both market-rate and affordable units built in the City-; however, this policy will be eliminated City-wide to remove a perceived potential constraint on development.
+Thus the policy has had the actual effect of increasing the number of both market-rate and affordable units built in the City.